kubermatic/docs/OUTLINE.md

 Navigate to the dashboard on `https://beta.kubermatic.io`and login using your Github or Google profile.
 ![](usage/login.png "")

-Click on the `Create Kubernets Cluster` button.
+Click on the `Create Kubernetes Cluster` button.
 ![](usage/startpage.png "")

 Type in a name for the cluster.
-Select the locality of the seed cluster and click `Create Kubernets Cluster`.
+Select the locality of the seed cluster and click `Create Kubernetes Cluster`.
 This will create the Kubernetes master components.
 ![](usage/create_cluster.png "")